 Document-related checks.
-PDFlib+PDI happily processes all kinds of PDF documents which can be opened with Acrobat, regardless of PDF version number or features used within the file.
+PDFlib+PDI processes all kinds of PDF documents regardless of PDF version number or features used within the file.
+PDFlib+PDI implements a repair mode for damaged PDFs so that even certain damaged documents can be opened.

-PDFlib+PDI implements a repair mode for damaged PDFs so that even certain kinds of damaged documents can be opened.
 However, in rare cases a PDF document or a particular page of a document may be rejected by PDI.

-If a PDF document or page can't be imported successfully PDF\open\pdi\document() and PDF\open\pdi\page() return an error code.
-If you need to know more details about the failure you can query the reason with PDF\get\errmsg().
+If a PDF document or page can't be imported successfully PDF_open_pdi_document() and PDF_open_pdi_page() return an error code.
+If you need to know more details about the failure you can query the reason with PDF_get_errmsg().
 Alternatively, you can set the errorpolicy option to exception, which will result in an exception if the document cannot be opened.

 Page-related checks.
-The following checks are done in PDF\open\pdi\page():
+The following checks are done in PDF open pdi page():

-Pages from PDF documents which use a higher PDF version number than the PDF output document that is currently being generated can not be imported.
-The reason is that PDFlib can no longer make sure that the output will actually conform to the requested PDF version after a PDF with a higher version number has been imported.
-Solution: set the version of the output PDF to the required level using the compatibility option in PDF\begin\document().
+► Pages from PDF documents which use a higher PDF version number than the PDF output document that is currently being generated cannot be imported.
+The reason is that PDFlib could no longer ensure that the output conforms to the requested PDF version after a PDF with a higher version number has been imported.
+Solution: set the version of the output PDF to the required level using the compatibility option in PDF_begin_document().

-PDF 1.7ext 3 (Acrobat 9) and PDF 1.7ext8 (Acrobat X/XI) documents are compatible with PDF 1.7 as far as PDI is concerned.
+PDF 1.7ext3 and PDF 1.7ext8 documents are compatible with PDF 1.7 as far as PDI is concerned